DOSYCORPS/cronstorm-client/README.md

 # Pocketwatch.js

-Node.js client library for the Pocketwatch Timer API
+Node.js client library for the Pocketwatch Timer API.

+You can use it to create schedulers to issue HTTP requests at intervals as fine as 1 second, or as long as forever.
+Duration can be from 1 second to forever.

 # Installing